103 Things You Can Do Today to Stop Snoring Forever!

 5. Try a Steam Bowl and Keep Nostrils Clear

-6. Try to Use Nasal Strips
+6. Try Nasal Strips

 7. Stop Drinking Alcohol at Night